nakhli/MonkeyOrm/README.md

 Two Bonus Points: (1) the result enumerable can be enumerated multiple times if data needs to be re-streamed from the database (the query will be executed again), (2) Linq queries can be used on the result as for any enumerable.

-In addition, `ReadStream` has an overload that, instead of returning the result as enumerabke, accepts function of boolean that is called for each result item until it returns `false`.
+`ReadStream` has also an overload that, instead of returning the result as enumerable, it takes a function that it calls for each result item until it returns `false`.
 The snippet above would be equivalent to:
 ```csharp
 using(var file = new StreamWriter(Path.GetTempFileName()))
 connection.ReadStream("Select * From Users", user =>